See how well you suit this job in Career Planner.

 Dancers work in a variety of genres including classical ballet, modern stage dance, contemporary dance, street dance and African or Asian dance.
 They may perform to a live audience or take part in a recorded performance for television, film or music video.

 Many dancers follow portfolio careers, combining performance with teaching, choreography or administrative work in a dance company.

-Work activities will differ from dancer to dancer, depending on the contract, but usually include varying combinations of the following:
+Tasks vary from dancer to dancer, depending on the contract, but usually include combinations of the following:

 Self-promotion is also a significant feature of the work.
-This can include sending out your CV and/or photographs/footage, delivering presentations, running workshops or attending auditions and meetings.
+This can include sending out your CV or photographs and footage, delivering presentations, running workshops or attending auditions and meetings.